Wisconsin - Volunteer Host Keeper

 Facility: The brownstone Sand Island lighthouse is not used for housing.
-Volunteers stay at East Bay in a modern two bedroom cabin with solar powered lights, hot and cold running water, but no toilet.
-The outhouse is across the lawn from the cabin.
+Volunteers stay at East Bay in a modern two bedroom cabin with solar powered lights, hot and cold running water.
 Other than ceiling lights, there is no electricity.
 There are two docks, one adjacent to the cabin and another about two hundred yards away.

 Duties: Campground host duties occupy much of the lighthouse volunteers time.
 There are two group sites and three individual campsites on Sand.
 The lighthouse is two miles from the quarters and volunteers have to walk the trail which is flat, but can be muddy.